 - Next meeting date: November 10

-- IF UNABLE TO ATTEND PLEASE COMPLETE THE PROXY - A neighbour or board member can vote your proxy
+- IF UNABLE TO ATTEND PLEASE COMPLETE THE PROXY - A neighbor or board member can vote your proxy